anlthms/neon-old/doc/source/ml_operational_layer.rst

   * new parameter fpsize has been added to bprop_pool
   * new parameter ifmsize has been added to fprop_cmpool, bprop_cmpool, update_cmpool

+* functions providing compiler hints:

+  * new Tensor.free() function indicating Tensor no longer in use and can be cleaned up
+  * new backend begin() and end() functions to indicate the start and end of repeated instructions (as would be present in loops and so forth).